JanAbe/TinyMapper/README.md

 ## TinyMapper

-A simple tool that automatically maps a ResultSet to a POJO, using the power of reflection.
+A simple generic tool that automatically maps a ResultSet to a POJO, using the power of reflection and generics.

-#### Usage:
+#### Usage
 ```java
 // Certain code has been omitted as to focus only on TinyMapper.